2012 24 Hours of Le Mans: Finish

 The No. 1 Audi R18 e-tron quattro of Fässler, Lotterer and Tréluyer maintained the race lead without trouble for the final two hours of the race, taking the trio's second consecutive win and Audi's eleventh overall in a distance of 5151.8 km and 378 laps.
 Audi completed a sweep of the podium positions with the No. 2 and No. 4 cars in second and third.
 The Audi R18 e-tron quattro was the first hybrid electric and non-permanent four-wheel drivetrain vehicle to win the 24 Hour race.
 The Starworks Motorsport team was undaunted in LMP2 and maintained the first-place position it had held for 215 consecutive laps to win, earning Kimber-Smith his third victory in the class and Dalziel and Pottolicchio's first.
-The Thiriet by TDS Racing and PeCom Racing teams were second and third in LMP2.
-AF Corse held their three-lap lead over Luxury Racing in LMGTE Pro and took their first class win.
+The Thiriet by TDS Racing following a loose nut in the throttle linkage that led Beche drive straight across a Mulsanne Straight chicane was second in LMP2.
+PeCom Racing completed the class podium in third.
+AF Corse held their three-lap lead over Luxury Racing in LMGTE Pro and took their first class win after completing 336 laps.
 It gave Bruni his second category win, and Fisichella and Vilander's first.
 Aston Martin came third in the category.
 The IMSA Performance team were able to secure a second-place finish in LMGTE Am after the team's late event puncture and the Krohn Racing squad followed in third.
 There were eighteen outright lead changes amongst three cars during the race.
 The No. 1 Audi's 326 laps led was more than any other car.
+A total of 35 out of 56 starting vehicles finished the race.